Mesfouf: Local recipes

 There are many local recipes for the mesfouf, such as the savory one and the sweet one.
 Some people opt for the one which contains vegetables and meat.
 As for the others, they want it accompanied with peas and dried grapes as in the surrounding of Tunis.

-Sfaxians prefer it decorated with almond and dates and dried fruits (pistachios, hazel nuts) and custard.
+Sfaxians prefer it decorated with almonds and dates and dried fruits (pistachios, hazel nuts) and custard.

 Some people also like to pour milk on the mesfouf and add sugar to it to make it sweet, as a "cereal", and some dried grapes and/or dates.